ArcticEcho/Rain-Generator/README.md

 Rain-Generator
 ==============

-.Net library that reproduces the sound of rain.
+.Net based library for reproducing the sound of rain.